GreenLantern16/vault-enterprise-install-guide/README.md

 Use the following commands to set up your AWS credentials.
 If you need an AWS account to build in, the [AWS Open Lab Instruqt track](https://play.instruqt.com/hashicorp/tracks/aws-open-lab/) will give you an environment for up to 8 hours.

 ```
-export AWS_REGION=us-west-2
+export AWS_REGION=us-east-1
 export AWS_ACCESS_KEY_ID=YOURACCESSKEY
 export AWS_SECRETACCESS_KEY=YOURSECRETKEY
 ```

 ### VPC Setup
-In order to use the Vault Enterprise Starter Module to install Vault you'll need a VPC that meets the following requirements:
+You'll need a VPC that meets the following requirements:

 * Three public subnets
 * Three NAT gateways, one in each public subnet
 * Three private subnets.
 Make sure your private subnets are tagged correctly so the Vault module can find them

 If you already have a VPC that meets these requirements you may move on to the next step.
-Otherwise use the terraform code in the vpc folder to build a new VPC.
+Otherwise use the terraform code in the VPC folder to build a new VPC.
 Only a single variable is required: `friendly_name_prefix`.

 The tags for your Vault nodes can be changed by adjusting the `private_subnet_tags` variable.
 The default settings should be fine for most demos and POV trials.

+Run the terraform code inside of the vpc directory to build out the VPC:
 ```
 cd vpc
 terraform init